 Yes, speaking in unknown tongues is this one gift that ALL believers can have and should have after they believe.
 It is much needed in every believer to have operating in their lives which will help encourage us and keep us focused for the purpose of salvation to the lost until Jesus returns.

-All the gifts are given by the Holy Spirit to individuals to help us become a successful witness and a living testamony.
+All the gifts are given by the Holy Spirit to individuals to help us become a successful witness and a living testimony.
 Our life should always show who Christ is in the believer and for the purpose of showing the love of God to the lost.

-This is truly an indescribable way to comunicate to God.
+This is truly an indescribable way to communicate to God.
 This brings such freedom in Christ.
 When the Holy Spirit has free reign in our mind (emotions, will), soul and spirit, than God has a vessel for His use and purpose.

 Apostle Paul places an important value on the gift of tongues when used in a group setting, this gift of tongues and interpretation is one of the nine gifts listed in 1 Corinthians chapter 12.